 If I could stress one point more than any other it’s this.
 Most people’s initial instinct to any skin condition is to try to figure out what they can put on it to make it go away.
 Unfortunately with PD there is no magic cream to make it disappear.
 PD actually would rather be left alone.
 If you can avoid wearing makeup, do it.
 There is nothing PD hates more than foundation and cover up.
 Don’t try to put a bunch of natural product remedies (coconut oil, apple cider vinegar, tea tree, etc.) because they won’t work.
 Honestly, you’ll probably find that your PD is happiest with nothing on it.
 I’ve tried pretty every product under the sun, and I’ve found a few that I feel are the best on the market.
 These products have been formulated by women especially for people with PD.
 My PD skincare routine goes like this:

-[UPDATE TO ORIGINAL POST: I’ve been cleansing with the Black Clay Facial Bar then using then moisturizing with Avené Cicalfate Cream, and my PD is completely gone!!!!
-I highly recommend trying these 2 products only (refrain completely from makeup and all other products) for at least 2 weeks.
-I think you will likely see mass improvements in your PD or eczema.]
+[UPDATE TO ORIGINAL POST: I’ve been cleansing with the Black Clay Facial Bar then moisturizing with Avené Cicalfate Cream, and my PD is completely gone after 2 weeks!!!!
+I recommend using these 2 products only (refrain completely from makeup and all other products) for at least 2 weeks.
+I think you will likely see great improvements in your PD or eczema.]

 If you need to wear makeup, I would recommend this pressed foundation or this one.
 PD does not like HOT or COLD.
 So if you can avoid very hot or cold water when bathing.
 You may also need to avoid saunas or very hot climates, as some people are more effected by this than others.
 I’ve heard mixed reviews about UV exposure.
 I personally think a bit of sun helps my PD, as the light has antiviral properties, but I’ve also read of people who avoid UV exposure, as it worsens their PD.